Mexicana Universal Tabasco

 Mexicana Universal Tabasco is a pageant in Tabasco, Mexico, that selects that state's representative for the national Mexicana Universal pageant.

-In 2003, 2004, 2005, 2006, 2007 and 2009 was not sent to a State Representative.

 The State Organization hasn't had a national winner in Nuestra Belleza México.

 Titleholders

 Below are the names of the annual titleholders of Nuestra Belleza Tabasco 1994-2016, Mexicana Universal Tabasco 2017, and their final placements in the Mexicana Universal.